 On August 5, 2010, we entered into a license transaction with Apple Inc. ("Apple") pursuant to which, for a one-time license fee, we granted to Apple a perpetual, worldwide, fully-paid, exclusive license to commercialize our intellectual property in the field of "consumer electronic" products, as defined in the license agreement.
-As a result, we will not pursue application of our bulk Liquidmetal alloys in the consumer electronics field.
-However, we continue to work with Apple to develop and advance research and development in the amorphous alloy space to benefit both consumer and non-consumer electronics fields.
+As a result, our ability to freely pursue applications of our bulk Liquidmetal alloys in the consumer electronics field is limited.
+We will continue to identify and pursue opportunities in the consumer electronics field that do not violate our licence agreement with Apple.
+Additionally, we continue to work with Apple to develop and advance research and development in the amorphous alloy space to benefit both consumer and non-consumer electronics fields.
 For more information regarding our transaction with Apple, see " - Licensing Transactions" below.